In this Article

 This field bridges the gap between engineering and biology to help care for and heal patients.
 For instance, a biomedical engineer might work on the best stents or prosthetic limbs for amputees.
 Biomedical engineers also design artificial hearts, install and support medical machinery, and work with any sort of technology or device that serves to support human biology.

 Biomedical engineers work in a wide range of places, from hospitals, where they might be in charge of maintaining diagnostic equipment; to private company laboratories, where they design and test new products for market.
 Most often they have master’s degrees, but there are plenty who have fruitful careers with an undergraduate degree.

 Medical Laboratory Technician

-Occupational therapists may help patients re-learn how to take a shower or brush their teeth.
-Others may follow a social work path and help recovering drug addicts find a job.
+Occupational therapists may help patients relearn everyday tasks such as taking a shower or brushing their teeth.
+Other occupational therapists may follow a social work path and help recovering drug addicts or people with mental illness find a job.

 You can find OTs in hospitals, long-term care facilities, and rehabilitation centers.
 They also work with people in their homes, and some venture to Third World countries where their expertise is needed.